Tech-at-DU/Pygame-Tutorial/07-Next-Step/readme.md

 When a collision occurs create a new PointSprite.
 Set it's x and y to the x and y of the collided sprite.
 Do this before removing that sprite.
 Add it to the all sprites group.

+**Challenge**

+Track the objects that players collect.
+If a player collects three of the same type they get extra points!
+For example if a player collects: Apple, Strawberry, Lemmon they get 100 points each.
+If they collect Lemmon, Lemmon, Lemmon, they get 500 points for the third Lemmon!